ahmedkaludi/accelerated-mobile-pages/readme.txt

 = 1.0.57 (3rd July 2020) =
 * Fixed: Issue with external link with Rank Math #4584
 * Fixed: Incorrect yoast title with TagDiv's themes #4595

-= 1.0.56 (1st July 2020) =
-* Fixed: When gdpr option is enabled the site is becoming unclickable in browser Safari on IOS and MacOS #4542

-= 1.0.55 (30th June 2020) =
-* Improvement: Added option to change the Google theme color #4514
-* Improvement: Added TravelTour Theme compatibility #4540
-* Fixed: Whitelisted <details> and <summary> tags in AMP #4577
-* Fixed: amp-embed doesn't include the amp-ad script #4580
-* Fixed: Lightbox for images not working in specific scenario #4570
-* Fixed: Fatal error on one of the urls. #4438
-* Fixed: First priority added to load amp markup when marfeelpress and amp is active #4560
-* Fixed: Retina image breaking the layout for Design 2 in homepage #4558
-* Fixed: The duplicate text showing after the anchor link #4584
-* Fixed: Debug warning #4508

-= 1.0.54.1 (26th June 2020) =
-* Fixed: The duplicate text showing after the anchor link #4584

-= 1.0.54 (25th June 2020) =
-* Fixed: Odnoklassniki sharing not working properly #4525
-* Fixed: Post title is not appearing when a post is shared through Whatsapp #4513
-* Fixed: Even after activating amp page builder compatibility we are getting this message this feature requires Page Builder For AMP extension. #4530
-* Fixed: RedGIFs embeds break site #4422
-* Fixed: Show notice when user is enabling option "sort related item randomly". #4535
-* Fixed: The mandatory tag 'link rel=canonical' is missing or incorrect due to Yoast SEO premium plugin #4569
-* Fixed: AMP homepage has a wrong canonical link. #4564
-* Fixed: Yoast not working in rare scenario #4562
-* Fixed: Meta title not pulled from YOAST in version 1.0.53.2 #4574
-* Fixed: yoast breadcrumb links not redirecting to amp pages. #4566
-* Fixed: Need to make comatibility with the wordpress embed block in guntenburg editor #4506
-* Fixed: Custom Javascript added with orbital theme and it is showing a validation error on the AMP Pages #4539
-* Fixed: robots.txt file is not generating when AMP takeover beta option is enabled. #4541
-* Fixed: Need to add compatibility of the "Brightcove Video Connect" plugin. #4517
-* Fixed: Debug Warning #4568
-* Fixed: Comments are not displaying on Homepage (only in swift theme) #4571
-* Fixed: The button CSS not appearing in the AMP added with the Gutenberg button module #4572

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)